amkdcabanek/pong/README.md

-## Pong
+# Pong Game

-This is a simple Pong game built using Python and the Pygame library.
+This repository contains a simple Pong game written in Python using the PyGame library.

-**The game features:**
+## Project Overview

+- **Language**: Python
+- **Library**: PyGame
+- **Status**: Complete

+## Features

+- Basic Pong game mechanics with player and opponent paddles.
-Basic ball movement and collision detection //
+- Ball movement with collision detection.
-Player and opponent paddle control //
-Scoring system with sound effects //
+- Scoring system with sound effects.
-Countdown timer for ball reset after scoring

-**How to Run**
+- Simple AI for the opponent paddle.

+## How to Run

-Ensure you have Python and Pygame installed.
+1. Ensure you have Python and PyGame installed.
-Clone this repository.
-Run the pong.py script.
+2. Run the `main.py` file using Python.

-**Controls**

-Use the UP and DOWN arrow keys to control the player's paddle.
-The opponent's paddle is controlled by a basic AI.

-**Requirements**

-Python 3.x and
-Pygame

-**Sounds**

-The game includes sound effects for ball bounce, scoring, and losing a point.
-Make sure the sound files (odbicie.mp3, success.mp3, loose.mp3) are in the same directory as the script.
+## Code Summary

+The `main.py` script sets up the game window, initializes game objects, and contains the main game loop.
+Key functionalities include:
+- **Ball Animation**: Handles ball movement and collision with walls and paddles.
+- **Player Animation**: Controls player paddle movement.
+- **Opponent AI**: Basic AI to control opponent paddle movement.
+- **Ball Restart**: Resets ball position after scoring.

+Enjoy playing the game!